feyeandal/feye.website/data/blog/sotm-foss2022-stories.md

 ![feye-cert](/static/images/ym_pre-workshop.jpg)

 <center>_Forever grateful to the YouthMappers Steering Committee for giving this opportunity with me and my fellow YouthMappers!_</center>

-Both SoTM and FOSS4G conferences were hybrid – held in Florence, Italy, and online.
-SoTM2022 was held last Aug 19-21, 2022, while FOSS4G took place on Aug 22-28, 2022.
-On top of the conference sessions and workshops, different organizations hosted additional events, like the HOT unSummit, and the YouthMappers documentary premiere.
-GeoChicas also hosted their social night.

 It was my second time attending SoTM and FOSS4G, but attending this year was pretty unique and much more memorable for me.
 My [first SoTM](https://www.openstreetmap.org/user/feyeandal/diary/390895) was in Heidelberg, Germany, last 2019, while my [first FOSS4G](https://www.openstreetmap.org/user/feyeandal/diary/42371) was in Boston, USA, in 2017.
 This time, I have grown a much deeper passion and appreciation for OpenStreetMap communities through my involvement in the local OSM-Philippines community and the YouthMappers network and developed more skills using FOSS4G technologies.
 Moreover, I have known more people from both communities because of the remote interaction and social media.
 It was pretty interesting for me when people greeted me with _“I always see you on Twitter!”_ and I did not know how to react -- _was I annoying on Twitter? 😅_.
 But, imagine the joy I felt from personally meeting the community members and local volunteers, and sharing the same experiences with them; it was unfathomable.